amans118/terraform-k8s-nodejs-app/README.md

 # terraform-k8s-nodejs-app
-Terraform code for a simple kubernetes manifest to expose a nodejs server.
+Terraform code for a nodejs app deployed on Kubernetes.